Department:School of Journalism and Communication

 Biography

-Ross wrote the first Canadian textbook on the mass media: The Media Society: Basic Issues and Controversies (Toronto: Butterworths, 1987).
-He was research director for the CBC Oral History Project sponsored by the National Archives, the Canadian Broadcasting Corporation, and the School of Canadian Studies at Carleton.
-With the support of two SSHRC grants, it conducted interviews across the country using graduate students in Canadian Studies as an archival resource for future research.
-Ross’s own publications on the CBC include Channels of Influence: CBC Audience Research and the Canadian Public (Toronto: University of Toronto Press, 1994) and, more recently, “‘The Story is Only the Platter on Which the Personality is Served’: The Debate Over Media Integrity on CBC Radio’s Literary Arts Programming, 1948-1985,” Canadian Journal of Communication 40, no. 3 (2015), 519-536.
-His original article on “CBC/Radio-Canada” for the Canadian Encyclopedia has recently been updated by Sasha Yusufali and Sharon J. Riley.
-He has also contributed entries such as “Bureau of Measurement” and “Wayne and Shuster” to the Encyclopedia of Television.
-In addition to submissions to the CRTC, Ross has given evidence to the Standing Committee on Canadian Heritage and served as a member of the advisory committee for the Auditor General’s Special Examination of the CBC, for which he developed a method for assessing the relative distinctiveness of CBC English TV programming.
+Upon joining the faculty of the School of Journalism (later Journalism and Communication) at Carleton, he undertook two major research major projects in conjunction with its new undergraduate program on mass communication: the writing of a specifically Canadian textbook on the mass media –The Media Society: Basic Issues and Controversies (Butterworths, 1987); and direction of a CBC Oral History Project sponsored by the National Archives of Canada, the Canadian Broadcasting Corporation, and the School of Canadian Studies at Carleton.
+With the further support of two SSHRC grants, the latter project conducted interviews across the country using graduate students in Canadian Studies as an archival resource for future research.
+It contributed to Ross’s own publications on the CBC, beginning with Channels of Influence: CBC Audience Research and the Canadian Public (University of Toronto Press, 1994) and continuing, more recently, with “‘The Story is Only the Platter on Which the Personality is Served’: The Debate Over Media Integrity on CBC Radio’s Literary Arts Programming, 1948-1985,” Canadian Journal of Communication 40, no. 3 (2015), 519-36.
+It also informed his original article on “CBC/Radio-Canada” for the Canadian Encyclopedia, which has recently been updated by Sasha Yusufali and Sharon J. Riley; entries such as “Bureau of Measurement” and “Wayne and Shuster” for the Encyclopedia of Television; evidence presented in person to the Standing Committee on Canadian Heritage related to “saving the CBC”; and input as a member of the advisory committee for the Auditor General’s Special Examination of the CBC, for which he developed a method of assessing the relative distinctiveness of CBC English TV programming.

-In the early 2000s, Ross was invited to write as a solitary author a mini-encyclopedia on the history of journalism from the acta diurna in ancient Rome to the present day.
-The result was the first edition of the Historical Dictionary of Journalism (Lanham, MD: Rowman and Littlefield, 2009) – No. 4 in the Historical Dictionaries of Professions and Industries series.
-Following the invitation of the publisher, Ross has since completed a substantially revised, updated, and expanded second edition.
-With contributions from colleague Randy Boswell, it is scheduled for publication in April 2021 (see publication notice below).
+In the early 2000s, Ross was invited to write as sole author an encyclopedic guide to journalism from the acta diurna in ancient Rome to the present day.
+The result was the first edition of the Historical Dictionary of Journalism (Rowman and Littlefield, 2009) – No. 4 in the American publisher’s Historical Dictionaries of Professions and Industries series.
+It has since been updated and substantially expanded with the help of colleague Randy Boswell as Historical Dictionary of Journalism (rev. ed., 2021), 520 pp., available online for the Carleton community through the MacOdrum Library and featuring an introductory history of journalism as an evolving form of discourse.

-One of Ross’s current teaching and research interests is communication and the built environment.
+As the latter presentations indicate, Ross’s research and teaching shifted during the 2010s to the new topic of communication and what some anthropologists had begun calling the built environment.
 Over the course of several summers, he travelled to Custer State Park, Yellowstone National Park, and Yosemite National Park to conduct on-site research on parks from this perspective.
-Some of this research was presented as Five Speeches, Five Eras: Presidential Perspectives on Yellowstone, a public talk at the Buffalo Bill Center of the West in Cody, Wyoming, on August 12, 2014 (photograph above courtesy of Raymond Hillegas, Cody Enterprise).
+Some of this research was combined with his teaching on discourse analysis and presented as Five Speeches, Five Eras: Presidential Perspectives on Yellowstone, a public talk at the Buffalo Bill Center of the West in Cody, Wyoming, on August 12, 2014 (photograph above courtesy of Raymond Hillegas, Cody Enterprise).